Sage/streamlinejs/README.md

 the transformation engine (these constructs are questionable so I am not sure that streamline should support them).
 * Labelled `break` and `continue` are not yet supported.
 * Files are transformed every time node starts.
 A cache will be added later.
-* Debugging may be tricky because the line numbers are off in the transformed source.
 * Installation via NPM is coming.

 Running _streamlined_ code
 ==========================

-You must include the following marker in all your _streamlined_ source files:

-    !!STREAMLINE!!

-This marker is usually placed inside a comment at the top of the file but you may place it anywhere in the file.
+You have two options to package _streamlined_ code.

+The first one is to use a special convention for your source file names.
+Instead of putting the source for module `xxx` into a file called `xxx.js`, you put it into a file called `xxx_.js`.
+When you _require_ `xxx` streamline will read the source from `xxx_.js`, transform it and save the transformed code into `xxx.js` and will pass the transformed source to node.
+This option is the preferred option because it works well with debuggers.

+Note: node will not find your module if the `xxx.js` file does not exist.
+So you have to create an empty `xxx.js` file to initiate the process.

+The second option is to add a special `!!STREAMLINE!!` marker in your source code (anywhere, usually in a comment at the top) and to call your file `xxx.js`, as usual.
+Streamline will detect the marker and transform your code before passing to node.
+The drawback of this option is that the transformed code is not available for debugging.

-You can run _streamlined_ code as a node script file directly from the command line:
+Once you have setup your _streamlined_ code with one of these options, you can run it as a node script file directly from the command line:

     streamline-dir/bin/node-streamline myscript.js [args]